Mobile-Telematics/TelematicsApp-iOS/README.md

 needAmPmTime | BOOL parameter, determining use AM/PM time format in the entire application needEventsReviewButton | BOOL parameter, allowing to mark events on the map

-## Telematics SDK setup
+## Telematics SDK | Setup

-We use CocoaPods dependency libraries in our applications.
+We use CocoaPods dependency libraries.
 The Telematics SDK is installed by default in the Telematics app using the `pod 'RaxelPulse'` command in the application Podfile.
 After the first download of this app, you need to enter the command  `pod install` in the macOS Terminal.
 This will install the required dependency libraries for the app to work correctly.
 Run Your new application by opening the `TelematicsApp.xcworkspace` file in the source code folder after.